acrolinx/acrolinx-sidebar-demo-java/README.md

 * This DEMO is built on the [Sidebar SDK Java](https://github.com/acrolinx/sidebar-sdk-java).
 * [Sidebar SDK Java API Reference](https://acrolinx.github.io/sidebar-sdk-java/).
 * The Sidebar SDKs are based on the [Acrolinx Sidebar Interface](https://acrolinx.github.io/sidebar-sdk-js/).

+### How to release a new version of the Live Demo

+Increment `currentVersion` in the gradle.properties file, commit and push on master branch.
+This will trigger a build on Jenkins, which will automatically create a tag.
+Creating the tag will trigger a build on Travis, which will upload the 'Live Sample' to the release assets.

 ## License